kubeflow/spark-operator/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>Suspend specifies whether the Spark operator should create Pods or not.
+<p>Suspend indicates whether the SparkApplication should be suspended.
-If a SparkApplication is created with suspend set to true, no Pods are created by the Spark operator.
+When true, the controller skips submitting the Spark job.
 If a SparkApplication is suspended after creation (i.e. the flag goes from false to true), the Spark operator will delete all active Pods associated with this SparkApplication.
 Users must design their Spark application to gracefully handle this.</p>